onflow/docs/docs/networks/network-architecture/index.md

 ---

 Flow has pioneered a new paradigm of multi-node architecture that solves the core problem of today’s blockchains.
-The result is scalable, decentralized, and secure network which ensures user safety and long-term sustainability.
+The result is a scalable, decentralized, and secure network which ensures user safety and long-term sustainability.

 To better understand the architecture, lets first understand the problems with the current blockchain.
 Then lets look at how Flow multi-node architecture solves these problems.